-- 1. A zone in the local cluster that contains all the ports in the SAN Volume Controller nodes in that local cluster and the ports on the backend storage associated with that local cluster.
-These zones would be required whether or not Remote Copy were in use. - 2.
-A zone in the remote cluster that contains all the ports in the SAN Volume Controller nodes in that remote cluster and the ports on the back-end storage associated with that remote cluster.
-These zones would be required whether or not Remote Copy were in use. - 3.
-A zone that contains all the ports in the SAN Volume Controller nodes in both the local and remote cluster.
-This zone is required for intercluster communication and is specifically required by Remote Copy. - 4.
-Additional zones that contain ports in host HBAs and selected ports on the SAN Volume Controller nodes in a particular cluster.
+A zone in the local cluster that contains all the ports in the SAN Volume Controller nodes in that local cluster and the ports on the backend storage that are associated with that local cluster.
+These zones are required whether or not Metro Mirror is in use.

+- A zone in the remote cluster that contains all the ports in the SAN Volume Controller nodes in that remote cluster and the ports on the back-end storage that are associated with that remote cluster.
+These zones are required whether or not Metro Mirror is in use. - · A zone that contains all the ports in the SAN Volume Controller nodes in both the local and remote cluster.
+This zone is required for intercluster communication and is specifically required by Metro Mirror operations. - Additional zones that contain ports in host HBAs and selected ports on the SAN Volume Controller nodes in a particular cluster.
 These are the zones that allow a host to see VDisks presented by an I/O group in a particular cluster.
-These zones would be required whether or not Remote Copy were in use.
+These zones are required whether or not Metro Mirror were in use.

-Notes:
+Note:

 - 1. While it is normal to zone a server connection so that it is only visible to the local or remote cluster, it is also possible to zone the server so that the host HBA can see nodes in both the local and remote cluster at the same time. - 2.
-Intracluster Remote Copy operation does not require any additional zones, over and above those needed to run the cluster itself.
+Intracluster Metro Mirror operation does not require any additional zones, over and above those needed to run the cluster itself.